kobbled/ktransw_py/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Print (lots of) debug information -d, --dry-run         Do everything except copying files and starting ktrans -k, --keep-build-dir  Don't delete the temporary build directory on exit --ktrans PATH         Location of ktrans (by default ktransw assumes it's on
+  -h, --help            show this help message and exit -v, --verbose         Print (lots of) debug information -q, --quiet           Print nothing, except when ktrans encounters an error -d, --dry-run         Do everything except copying files and starting ktrans -k, --keep-build-dir  Don't delete the temporary build directory on exit --ktrans PATH         Location of ktrans (by default ktransw assumes it's on